aosabook/500lines/event-web-framework/event-web-framework.markdown

 (start 4242)
 ```

-Once we write `interface.js` to provide the client-side interactivity, this will start an HTTP chat server on port `4242` and listen for incoming connections. <some inspiring sentence>
+Once we write `interface.js` to provide the client-side interactivity, this will start an HTTP chat server on port `4242` and listen for incoming connections.